Woombye - Blackall Street streetscape

 Overview

-Council, in partnership with the Queensland Government, has allocated $500,000 of the total funding under the $100 million South East Queensland community stimulus program.
+Council, in partnership with the Queensland Government, allocated $500,000 of the total funding under the $100 million South East Queensland community stimulus program.

 Background